About Us

 Playwriting

 Every January and June we will present the plays that have been created by our participants, ages 9-17.
-We rehearse and perform at the Scott Block in Red Deer, which is also home to Prime Stock Theatre, Bull Skit Comedy, and Red Deer Players.
-Each production we create will be written, performed, directed, stage managed, and designed by our participants, with assistance and guidance from our team of professionals.
-Work created by our Theatre Program goes through a process of workshops called dramaturgy, which consists of the playing being taken through various readings/note sessions in order to create additional drafts of the play.
+Rehearsals for our Theatre Program take place at Parkland Mall.
+We perform at the Scott Block in Red Deer, which is also home to Prime Stock Theatre, Bull Skit Comedy, and Red Deer Players.
+Each production we create is written, performed, directed, stage managed, and designed by our participants, with assistance and guidance from our team of professionals.
+Work created by our Theatre Program goes through a process of workshops called dramaturgy, which consists of the play being taken through various readings/note sessions in order to create additional drafts of the play.

 THYT STORY